jpwahle/cs-insights-crawler/README.md

 ### .env
 You have to rename the file `empty.env` to `.env`.
 In this file you have to set your variables.
 (Hint: All path variables can be either an absolute or relative path.)

 `PATH_PAPERS` is the path to the directory with the downloaded papers.
 (Only used in abstract extraction)
+The papers are structured as follows: `<year>/<venue-name>/<paper-id>.pdf`.
+Some special characters in the venue name and paper id had to be removed or replaced.

-`PATH_ANTHOLOGY` is the path to the `xml` directory in the ACL Anthology.
+`PATH_ANTHOLOGY` is the path to the `xml` [directory in the ACL Anthology](https://github.com/acl-org/acl-anthology/tree/master/data/xml).
 (Only used in abstract extraction)

 `PATH_DATASET` is the path to the `.txt` file of the NLP Scholar dataset.